PriyanshuDangi/Virtual-NITT/README.md

 # Virtual-NITT
 The online 3D model of NIT-Trichy.
+(Planning on making it usable with any other model)

 ## Getting Started
 ```